pkarsy/ds3231-toit/README.md

 All the above are only useful if you know the wanted accuracy.
 Some hints:

-- For a project having NTP(internet) time and we want the RTC as a backup, the DS3231 is already extremly accurate.
+- For a project having NTP(internet) time and we want the RTC as a backup, the DS3231 is already extremely accurate.
 - For projects expecting to be mostly without wifi, the aging correction can be useful, but again 1min error per year can be insignificant for many applications (irrigation timer comes to mind).
 Usually the calculation of the aging setting is hard to measure correctly and seems (according to internet sources) to be temparature dependend (I am not sure about this).
 - For projects really isolated (from the internet) and still requiring high time precision, a GNSS module can be a solution (you have to solve other problems of course).
 For Toit-lang there are more than one GNSS drivers, but I have not tested them.
 I have created such a [driver for tasmota](https://github.com/pkarsy/TasmotaBerryTime/tree/main/ds3231) if you are interested.